nielshojen/docker-filewaveserver/README.md

   nielshojen/filewaveserver
 ```

-# Persisting the Booster Data
+# Persisting the Server Data

 The booster data lives in /fwxserver, config lives in /usr/local/filewave and backup lives in /backup (if enabled) so mounting those to a directory on the host would require extra lines: